Stories Preschool Presents

 15 yard penalty; automatic first down if committed by defense (penalty also counts regardless of how many yards the offense gained).
 The signal is the same as Unsportsmanlike conduct, it is a subset of that penalty.

-Leverage (defense)
+Leverage (Defense)

-A defensive player jumping or standing on a teammate or an opponent to block or attempt to block an opponent's kick.
 The signal is the same as Unsportsmanlike conduct, it is a subset of that penalty.
 15 yard penalty and automatic first down.

-Neutral Zone Infraction (defense)
+Neutral Zone Infraction (Defense)

 Before the snap, a defensive player (most often a lineman) jumps into the neutral zone and "startles" an offensive player, causing him to false start.